Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Use local transportation or rent a car to get around.

 There is a bus going between towns of Bay of Kotor, served by Mediteran Express, that operates along the coast.
-It's not very frequent, it runs hourly.
+It's not very frequent, but it runs hourly.

 Alternatively, rent a bike.